Estonia

 Childlessness rate (TCR)

-The lifetime childlessness rate (TCR) in Estonia reached 48.1% in 2024, marking an increase of 3.7 percentage points from 2023.
-This trend of rising childlessness has persisted over the past five years, with the average from 2020 to 2024 at 41.0%.
-When compared with the 1970s average of -2.8%, the current rate is about 50.9 percentage points higher.
-Estonia stands out globally with one of the highest childlessness rates, ranking third out of 38 countries surveyed.
-In the European context, it holds the highest rate among 31 nations.
+In 2024, the lifetime childlessness rate (TCR) in Estonia reached 48.1%, marking an increase of 3.7 percentage points from the previous year.
+The trend over the last five years shows a consistent rise, with the 2020–2024 average at 41.0%.
+This rate is significantly higher than the 1970s average of -2.8%, exceeding it by approximately 50.9 percentage points.
+Estonia ranks among the top globally with one of the highest childlessness rates, placed 3rd out of 38 countries, and holds the highest position within Europe, ranking 1st out of 31.

 | Year | TCR | Year | TCR |